-The City of Hamilton Arts Awards program is pleased to join with Hamilton Community Foundation's Shirley M. Elford Artists’ Fund to present the Shirley Elford Emerging Artist Commission Prize.
-As a new Arts Awards program development, in 2021 two emerging artists (practicing in any discipline) will each be given a $2000 commission fee to create an artwork that explores contemporary themes related to Hamilton’s evolving identity.
-The commissions will be presented at the 2022 City of Hamilton Arts Awards Event.
+The City of Hamilton Arts Awards program is pleased to partner with the Hamilton Community Foundation to present the Shirley Elford Emerging Artist Commission Prize.
+In 2022 two emerging artists (practicing in any discipline) will each be given a $2000 commission fee to create an artwork that explores contemporary themes related to Hamilton’s evolving identity.
+The commissions will be presented at the 2023 City of Hamilton Arts Awards Event.
 This Prize is awarded in memory of the late Shirley Elford, a Hamilton artist celebrated for her excellence in glass work and her work giving back to the local arts community and community at large.

 Additional commission details

 - The artwork must be presented at the 2023 City of Hamilton Arts Awards, which will take place in early June (exact date TBD).
 It is anticipated that this will be an in-person event however artwork that could be presented in either an in-person or online format is encouraged due to uncertainty regarding the pandemic.